The world-famous “celebrate the vagina” play!

 2023 performance dates: Sunday 26 March, Sunday 2 April

 Venue: “Theater… und so fort”, Hinterbärenbadstraβe 2, 81373 München

-EWE is happy to revive this very successful 2022 production of “The Vagina Monologues” by giving two additional performances this year.
+EWE was happy to revive this very successful 2022 production of “The Vagina Monologues” by giving two additional performances in 2023.

 The play is based on “vagina interviews” conducted by Eve Ensler with over 200 women coming from extremely diverse age/social groups, professions and sexual/racial communities.
 The process initially enabled these women to tell their individual “vagina stories” which Eve Ensler then transformed into “vagina monologues” for the purpose of writing her play and updating it regularly ever since then.
 The monologues therefore bring to the stage real-life “vagina experiences” which remain highly relevant for women and men alike to date.